Texas sues Meta, saying it misused facial recognition data

 A Meta spokesperson told NPR "these claims are without merit and we will defend ourselves vigorously."
 The company shut down its facial recognition feature in November after a decade in operation.
 In a blog post announcing the decision, Jerome Pesenti, vice president of Artificial Intelligence, wrote that Facebook needed "to weigh the positive use cases for facial recognition against growing societal concerns, especially as regulators have yet to provide clear rules."

-The company also said then it would delete the data it held on more than one billion users.
+The company also said then it would delete the data it held on more than 1 billion users.

 Last year, Facebook settled a class action suit brought by users who said their data had been used without their consent for $650 million.